| Dr.

 In

-level program in Advanced Veterinary Chiropractic Neurology.
+Education in both Veterinary Chiropractic and Functional Neurology.

 Since